 - 1. Click Start→Control Panel→Add/Remove Programs. - 2.
 Select Add/Remove Windows Components. - 3.
-Check the box beside Certificate Services. - 4.
+Put a check mark by Certificate Services. - 4.
 Accept the notice that the server's name cannot be changed after you install this service. - 5.
-Click Next. - 6.
+Press Next. - 6.
 Select Stand Alone Root CA, and click Next. - 7.
 On the CA Identifying Information window, enter the server name in the Common name for this CA field, and click Next. - 8.
 Leave the default Certificate Database Settings as they are, and click Next. - 9.
-At the prompt asking if you want to enable Active Server Pages (ASP) in IIS, click Yes. - 10.
-At the prompt that explains that Internet information Services will be temporarily stopped, click Yes. - 11.
+Click Yes at the prompt asking if you want to enable Active Server Pages (ASP) in IIS. - 10.
+Click yes at the prompt that explains that Internet information Services will be temporarily stopped. - 11.
 Click Next. - 12.
 Click Finish. - 13.
 Click Close.